panstenos/Poker-Game-Analysis-using-Plotly-Dash/README.md

 # Poker-Game-Analysis-using-Plotly-Dash
-Analysing profit/loss data from a series of poker games and and Visualising the results of the analysis using Plotly Dash.
+Analysing profit/loss data from a series of poker games, Visualising the results of the analysis using Plotly Dash and deploying the model using Heroku!

 ## <u>Overview</u>
 The main objective of this project is to develop a dynamic interface, utilizing Plotly Dash, that allows my friends to track their progress and that of fellow poker players through effective analytics deployed in the dashboard.